Epic football finals, Olympic Games... Wembley Stadium is one of London's most famous sports arenas. Go behind the scenes and discover its secrets!

 The tour also includes entrance to Wembley Museum, which pays testament to the long history of the stadium with any number of trophies, shirts and other interesting objects linked to the history of the stadium.

 Wembley Stadium is open every day between 10 am and 6 pm.
-From the 1st October 2018, you can do the tour at your own pace between 10 am and 3 pm.
+You can do the tour at your own pace between 10 am and 3 pm.

 Important: the Wembley Stadium Tour is closed on days when the stadium is hosting an event, whether sporting (football or rugby matches, athletics competitions, etc.) or cultural (concerts, theatre shows, etc.).
 For this reason, before your tour, we recommend checking to see if any events are taking place on the day you plan to visit.